-The Holly Miller Award is given annually for students who have the same heart and commitment to missions as Holly Miller did.
-Holly died in the spring of 2001 as an MBC student during a missions study abroad in Sumba, Indonesia.
-Holly loved her Savior, loved those who had not yet heard the "good news" and faced the risk of getting the gospel out with courage.
+The Holly Miller Award and scholarship are given annually for students who have the same heart and commitment to missions as Holly Miller did.
+Holly died in the spring of 2001 as a Multnomah student during a missions study abroad in Sumba, Indonesia.
+Holly loved her Savior, loved those who had not yet heard the good news and faced the risk of getting the gospel out with courage.
+The endowment seeks to promote and perpetuate her zeal for missions.
+The Holly Miller Award goes to a graduating senior, and the Holly Miller Scholarship goes to a returning student.